 Our inspections report on federal and OSHA standards, state and local government requirements, construction and maritime governing bodies, and general safety and health, for which we generate custom certifications.
 Our inspections include checking structural and load-bearing components; welds; wire rope, and chains; hydraulics; tires; and all electronic components.
 Our process always begins with a complete visual and functional testing of all of the safety components, followed by a thorough testing of any potential safety issues—from rope wear to fire extinguisher placement.
 Our inspectors are professional, experienced, well-trained, and effective communicators.

-Our engineers hold certifications in the following crane types:
+Our engineers hold certifications and perform inspections for the following crane/hoist types:

 Kent Crane has structural, mechanical, and materials crane engineers on staff.
 Our engineers have expertise in engineered crane modification as well as tower crane and hoist base design.
 After receiving the crane requirements, our engineers review the information and develop a custom base footprint for the project, considering the variables that have to be calculated in order for the crane to do what it's supposed to do safely.